fragaria/karmen/docs/source/installation.rst

    sudo reboot
    docker info

-The last command should spit out a bunch information about your docker installation.
+The last command should spit out a bunch of information about your docker installation.

 The next step is to get a production bundle for Karmen.
 You can get these in the `Releases section on our GitHub <https://github.com/fragaria/karmen/releases>`_.